StephHjar/star-wars-trivia/README.md

   - At the top of the page under 'Source', select 'Branch: main' from the first dropdown menu.
 Select '/(root)' from the second dropdown menu.
 Click save.
   - A notice will appear above the Source section saying 'Your site is ready to be published at' followed by the URL, with a blue background
   - Once the site is published, this notice will update to 'Your site is published at', followed by the URL, with a green background

-The live link can be found here - https://stephhjar.github.io/star-wars-trivia

 ## Credits